Contract Structure and Risk Aversion in Longevity Risk Transfers: Numerical Analysis

 \section{Numerical Analysis}

-This section evaluates the welfare implications of static versus dynamic contracts.
-The base scenario parameters are an interest rate ($r$) of 0.02, an initial age ($x$) of 65, an initial annuitant count ($l_0$) of 10,000, and a contract duration ($T$) of 35 years.
+This section evaluates the implications of static versus dynamic contracts {to the mean-variance objectives of both parties}.
+The base scenario parameters are an interest rate ($r$) of 0.02, an initial age ($x$) of 60, an initial annuitant count ($l_0$) of 100,000, a contract duration ($T$) of 40 years, and $\delta_L=0.03$ in the risk loading formula \eqref{eq:loading}.
 Without loss of generality, the initial wealth of both the buyer ($B_0$) and the seller ($S_0$) is assumed to be zero.
-In our numerical analysis, we consider both scenarios in which the buyer or the seller exhibits stronger risk aversion, respectively.
+We consider two cases in which the buyer or the seller is more risk-averse, respectively.
 Results with a risk-neutral seller ($\gamma_{s} = 0$) are discussed in Appendix~\ref{sec:risk_neutral_seller}.